jonburdon/calm-little-stars/README.md

 ## Features

+Each page features an identical navbar.
+The bar is fully responsive, collapsing on medium screens and below.
+It includes a call to action button which is always visible.
+Each page has an identical footer which includes the opportunity to sign up for a newsletter, and social media buttons which link to the Facebook and Twitter (these would be linked to business social media profiles if the site was to be deployed.)

+New section

+New Section \s

+New Section

 ## Technologies used
+* HTML and CSS programming languages
+* Bootstrap 4.3.1
+* Bootstrap CDN used to load Fontawesome icons
+* Flex as implemented through Bootstrap 4
+* Cloud9 IDE for development of this site.
+GIT was used to push files to Github
+* jQuery was loaded by Bootstrap in order to implement the collapsable navbar
+* Popper.js was loaded by Bootstrap in order to implement the collapsable navbar

+### Tools used for automation
+- To convert hex codes to rgba: https://www.rapidtables.com/convert/color/hex-to-rgb.html
+- To create colour pallette from image: http://www.palettefx.com/
+- To find tints and tones of a specific colour: https://coolors.co/
+- To pick colours from image when building colour scheme: https://imagecolorpicker.com/
+- To invert colours of images and add transparency: https://www.online-image-editor.com/

 ## What could be implemented in future?
-1. Photography - This would ideally all be from the same shoot
+1. [ ] Photography - This would ideally all be from the same shoot
-2. Use javascript to ensure images are not loaded at all on mobile view
+2. [ ] Use javascript to ensure images are not loaded at all on mobile view
-3. Audit site for accessibility to screen readers and implement improvements
+3. [ ] Audit site for accessibility to screen readers and implement improvements
-4. Add button in footer to navigate straight to top of website
+4. [ ] Add button in footer to navigate straight to top of website
-5. Improve form to create a full booking form - dates of classes required, number of places, safeguarding waiver etc.
+5. [ ] Improve form to create a full booking form - dates of classes required, number of places, safeguarding waiver etc.
-6. Add further content detailing exactly what happens in a session
+6. [ ] Add further content detailing exactly what happens in a session
-7. Add a video library of testimonials and short clips of sessions
+7. [ ] Add a video library of testimonials and short clips of sessions
-8. Add button to aid navigation from footer to top of index.html
+8. [ ] Add button to aid navigation from footer to top of index.html
-9. Add EU Cookie Warning and add Google Analytics pixel code to track visitors
+9. [ ] Add EU Cookie Warning and add Google Analytics pixel code to track visitors

 ## Testing